kragen/derctuo/markdown/bluepill-aspirations.md

 control.
 This should enable me to tell whether it was turned on while disconnected from USB.

-I'd like to then see about using scavenged LEDs as light sensors and photocells.
+I’d like to then see about using scavenged LEDs as light sensors and photocells.
 Three or four LEDs in series ought to be enough to provide it with 5V which can then get regulated down, but this probably involves disconnecting the power LED.
-(Too bad it's in the wrong direction to use as a photocell...)
+(Too bad it’s in the wrong direction to use as a photocell...)

 It would be good to verify that the part really does have 128K of